autodesk-forks/MaterialX/documents/DeveloperGuide/ShaderGeneration.md

 4. The shader stages interface of uniforms and varyings are established.
 This consists of the graph interface ports that are in use, as well as internal ports that have been published to the interface (an example of the latter is for a hardware shader generator where image texture filenames get converted to texture samplers which needs to be published in order to be bound by the target application).
 Each node in the graph is also called for a chance to create any uniforms or varyings needed by its implementation.
-The stage information is stored in the `ShaderStage` class, and can be retrieved from it together with the emitted source code when generation is completed.

 5. Information about scope is tracked for each node.
 This information is needed to handle branching by conditional nodes.
 For example, if a node is used only by a particular branch